seanli6/CreditService/README.md

 3. Wait till the READY of `Credit-service` container

-4. Open http://localhost:8080/swagger-ui/ (Username: rbcfolks Password: password)
+4. Open http://localhost:8080/swagger-ui/ (Username: rbcfolks Password: password) on your browser

 ## How to Use